wix-incubator/wix-code-docs/wix-ui-santa/$w/customelement/add-a-custom-element.md

 [Custom elements](https://dev.wix.com/docs/develop-websites/articles/wix-editor-elements/custom-elements/about-custom-elements) allow you to create advanced web components that extend beyond the standard editor elements.
 You can add a custom element to your site, either hosted externally or by Wix.
 This article guides you through the process of adding a custom element to your site.

-> **Note:** Custom elements don't have a defined width.
-Instead, you define the width inside its class constructor.
-For example, `this.style.width = '726px';` sets the width to `'726 px'`.

 ## Wix-hosted custom element

 To add a Wix-hosted custom element to your site: